KDE/kitinerary/docs/js_extractor.md

 API for interacting with the extractor engine itself:

-- `ExtractorEngine`: this allows to recursively perform extraction.
+- `ExtractorEngine`: Allows to recursively perform extraction.
-  This can be useful for elements that need custom decoding in an extractor script first, but that contain otherwise generally supported data formats.
+  It can be useful for elements that need custom decoding in an extractor script first, but that contain otherwise generally supported data formats.
 Standard barcodes encoded in URL arguments are such an example.